Meet the cast of Netflix drama You season two

-The collection wrapped up dramatically and left followers determined for extra episodes, which the streaming service was all too joyful to offer.
+The sequence wrapped up dramatically and left followers determined for extra episodes, which the streaming service was all too comfortable to supply.

-- You season 2 assessment: The return of Netflix’s enjoyably trashy thriller
+- You season 2 evaluate: The return of Netflix’s enjoyably trashy thriller

-The second instalment will characteristic each new and returning faces, so forward of its premiere on Boxing Day, it’s time to get acquainted with the forged of You’s upcoming season…
+The second instalment will characteristic each new and returning faces, so forward of its premiere on Boxing Day, it’s time to get acquainted with the solid of You’s upcoming season…

 *Warning: Spoilers for the primary season of YOU are on this article*